malaskowski/aet-docker/README.md

 with all their dependencies required (no internet access required to provision).
 [AET application core](https://github.com/Cognifide/aet) is located in the `/aet/core` directory.
 All custom AET extensions are kept in the `/aet/custom` directory.
+Before the start of a Karaf service, Docker secrets are exported to environment variables.
+Read more in [secrets](#docker-secrets) section.
 ### AET Report
 Runs [Apache Server](https://httpd.apache.org/) that hosts [AET Report](https://github.com/Cognifide/aet/wiki/SuiteReport).
 The [AET report application](https://github.com/Cognifide/aet/tree/master/report) is placed under `/usr/local/apache2/htdocs`.